IvanDemin3467/Dispatcher-OmSU/README.md

-list - lists all events in main calendar quit - quits program del -all - deletes all events in main calendar byparam - lists all events in main calendar which are between dates, given in options
+list - lists all events in main calendar quit - quits program del -all - deletes all events in main calendar
-          Also it filters events by name.
+           Also searches through all calendars for given user byparam - lists all events in main calendar which are between dates, given in options Also it filters events by name.
 Choses events that contain give string in name It is implemented to get all events for given group e.g. DAN-909, DTN-809 etc.